Against the Current, No. 125, November/

 2006.
 383 pages, $26.95.

-JAMES GREEN’S DEATH in the Haymarket tells the story of the anarcosyndicalist militants accused of perpetrating the throwing of a bomb that killed police at a workers’ rally at the Haymarket in Chicago on May 4, 1886.
+JAMES GREEN’S DEATH IN THE HAYMARKET tells the story of the anarcho-syndicalist militants accused of perpetrating the throwing of a bomb that killed police at a workers’ rally at the Haymarket in Chicago on May 4, 1886.
 They were subsequently framed, convicted, and four martyrs hanged by the judicial system of Cook County on “Black Friday,” November 11, 1887.

 Death in the Haymarket is clearly one of the very best histories of the working class that has appeared in recent decades.
 Green does much more than recount the story of what happened between May 4, 1886 and November 11, 1887.
 He situates the events of Haymarket in a much broader context — the social, economic, political, and cultural history of the working class and their capitalist exploiters and oppressors in Chicago from the end of the Civil War through the events of 1886-87 and beyond.